 How to cook couscous

-In this section, I will help you to prepare instant couscous - the one that is available in most grocery stores - to perfection in just 10 minutes.
+In this section, I will help you prepare instant couscous—the kind available in most grocery stores—to perfection in just 10 minutes.

-Step 1: Place the couscous in a bowl.
-Add hot (freshly boiled) water to it.
+Step 1: Place the couscous in a bowl and add hot (freshly boiled) water.

-The couscous will soak up all the water and "swell" (see notes below for yield).
-Bear this in mind while choosing the bowl size.
+The couscous will soak up all the water and "swell" (see notes below for yield), so keep this in mind when choosing the bowl size.

 Step 2: Cover with a lid and set aside for 10 minutes.

-Step 3: After 10 minutes, remove the lid and gently fluff it up with a fork or a spoon (see video below).
+Step 3: After 10 minutes, remove the lid and gently fluff the grains up with a fork or spoon (also see the video below).

-You can make a warm or cold salad with it, a one-pot meal such as a vegetable pulao or a tagine.
-Or have it as a side to your main meal.
+You can make a warm or cold salad with it, a one-pot meal such as vegetable pulao or a tagine, or serve it as a side to your main meal.
+Check the section below for more suggestions.

 Yield: 1 cup (175 grams; 6¼ oz.) of dried couscous yields about 4 cups (405 grams; 14¼ oz.) of cooked couscous.

-Oil or butter: You may, if you want, add 1 teaspoon of butter or oil to the hot water.
-This will give the couscous a velvety, creamy texture.
+Oil or butter: You can, if you want, add 1 teaspoon of butter or oil to the hot water.
+This will give the couscous a velvety, creamy texture, just like buttered rice.
+If you add butter, the recipe will no longer be dairy-free.

-Water or stock?: If you are going to have couscous along with a meal, plain water will be good enough.
-However, if you are making a dish like this spicy couscous salad, then soak the couscous in the stock of your choice for that extra flavor.
+Water or stock?: This depends on how you want to use the cooked couscous.
+If you plan to serve it alongside a meal, plain water will be sufficient.
+However, if you’re making a salad or vegetable pulao, soak the couscous in the stock of your choice for that extra flavor.
+Do bear in mind that the stock you choose will change the dietary labels of the couscous.

 📖 Recipe